 Bedtime Routine

-Well-established routine considerably limits nighttime leaks.
-Take last drink 2 hours before bed to allow kidneys time to process fluids.
-Practice double voiding: urinate once, wait a few minutes doing something else, then urinate again to completely empty bladder.
+A consistent pre-bed routine goes a long way toward reducing nighttime leaks.
+Have your last drink at least 2 hours before bed to give your kidneys time to process fluids before you lie down.
+Practice double voiding: urinate once, step away for a few minutes, then try again to make sure your bladder is completely empty.

-Use "milking" technique to evacuate residual urethral urine: gently press behind testicles and move forward to empty bulbar urethra.
-Put on your absorbent men's boxer just before bed.
-If necessary, set mid-night alarm for preventive urination, gradually you can space then eliminate this alarm.
+The "milking" technique can help clear residual urine from the urethra: gently press behind the scrotum and move forward to empty the bulbar urethra.
+Put on your absorbent boxer briefs just before getting into bed.
+If needed, set a mid-night alarm for a preventive bathroom trip — with time, you can gradually push that alarm later and eventually eliminate it altogether.

 Lifestyle Adaptation for Dry Nights